structurizr/dsl/docs/language-reference.md

 - Opening curly brace symbols (```{```) must be on the same line (i.e. the last token of the statement, not on a line of their own).
 - Closing curly brace symbols (```}```) must be on a line of their own.
 - Use ```""``` as a placeholder for an earlier optional property that you'd like to skip.
+- Each view must have a unique "key".
 - See [Structurizr - Notation](https://structurizr.com/help/notation) for details of how tags and styling works.

 ## Comments